rashmikagamage/rashmikagamage/README.md

 ### Hi there 👋

  - 🔭 I’m currently working on Graph Algorithms
-- :computer: I love Competitive programming
+- :computer: I used to be Competitive programmer (at least I believe)
  - 📫 You can reach me on ...
    - Linkedin :briefcase: https://www.linkedin.com/in/rashmikagamage/
     - Email :e-mail: rashmikamadushan321@gmail.com